A Heroism Addict is an individual who craves the attention and glory that comes with heroism

-- Criminal Minds: A sniper from the first season who turns out to be the ambulance driver is one of these, though Gideon refers to it as "Hero Homicide" (though, only one person actually died, and that was for imitating him).
+- Criminal Minds: A sniper from the first season who turns out to be an ER nurse is one of these, though Gideon refers to it as "Hero Homicide" (though, only one person actually died, and that was for imitating him).
 In the third season, a sheriff's deputy is discovered to have this after he shoots Penelope to conceal his crime-spree.

 - An episode of New Tricks deals with the serial arsonist version of one of these.

 - In the series 2 finale of Sherlock, Moriarty does a very good job of framing Sherlock Holmes as one of these, playing on the suspicions that Scotland Yard officers had already voiced in previous episodes, with the masterstroke being Moriarty himself posing as an actor paid by Sherlock to pose as "master criminal James Moriarty".